mongodb/docs/source/includes/steps-access-encrypted-snapshot.rst

       .. tip::

-         You can also download the |kmip| Proxy Standalone from the following locations in the |service| user interface:
+         You can also do one of the following steps to access the :guilabel:`download KMIP Proxy Standalone` link:

-         - On the :guilabel:`Security` :icon-fa5:`arrow-right`
+         - Click the :guilabel:`Restores & Downloads` tab.

+         - .. include:: /includes/nav/list-advanced.rst

+           The link appears in the
-           :guilabel:`Advanced` page, in the :guilabel:`Encryption at Rest using your Key Management` section.
+           :guilabel:`Encryption at Rest using your Key Management` section.
-         - In the
-           :guilabel:`Backup` :icon-fa5:`arrow-right`
-           :guilabel:`Restores & Downloads`
-           tab of the cluster.

    .. step:: Start the |kmip| Proxy Standalone.